Internet-Draft SCITT Architecture December 2024

 Auditor:

 an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.
+An Auditor is an example of a specialized Relying Party.

 Client: